Climbing: The Wisdom of Bob

 Climbing hills is absolutely not my favourite aspect of cycling (descending is, I only excuse hills from going up because they obligingly go down again).

-I am getting to be on better terms with uphill as my technique has improved, however.
-Now, on the few days of the year when I am actually on form, I love the feeling of strength you get when you know you’re climbing (relatively) well.
+However, I am getting to be on better terms with uphill as my technique has improved.
+Now, on the few days of the year when I am actually on form, I love the feeling of strength you get when you know you’re climbing well.
+(Strength training through shifting two ever growing children on a cargo bike has also helped!)

 Years ago (pre husband and children) I used to meet my brother (also a cyclist) in Majorca for an organised spring ‘training camp’.
 Bob and Keith were legends of this camp.